DAFoam/OpenFOAM-AD/README.md

 Download
 --------

 We only differentiate certain versions of OpenFOAM releases.
-So check the branches on this repo; **the main branch does not contain any AD codes**.
+So check the branches (e.g., openfoam-v1812-ad) on this repo; **the main branch does not contain any AD codes**.

 Installation
 ------------